hharryyf/Connect4/README.md

     * [x] be familiar with the C++ deep learning library

-4. - [x] Try to improve the performance of the C++ MCTS + Deep Reinforcement Learning agent.
+4. - [ ] Try to improve the performance of the C++ MCTS + Deep Reinforcement Learning agent.

+    * We have designed a player that combines 2 players such that the first several moves are played by the DQN player while the later moves are played by the Alpha-Beta player

 Project status: 3 players were implemented in C++: pure-MCTS-cpuct, and alpha-beta pruning (with transposition table).
 The DeepQN-MCTS player were implemented in both Python and C++.